luanaoliveira/InstaDataScience/README.md

-# Dados dos principais influenciadores do Instagram (*Top Instagram Accounts Dataset*)
+# Insta Data Science: Análise de Engajamento no Instagram

 ## Resumo